ESMValGroup/ESMValTool/doc/sphinx/source/community/detailed_release_procedure.rst

 Share the results with the community
 ------------------------------------

-Create the debug.html and index.html overview webpages by running the :ref:`utiliy script <overview_page>`
+Create the debug.html and index.html overview webpages by running the :ref:`utility script <overview_page>`
 in the directory containing the recipe runs.
 These two files, together with the recipe output, need to be copied to the disk of a virtual machine (VM) used to display recipe output in `webpages